 - Biodiversity infrastructure

 - · Habitation in extreme environments

 - Impermanence of buildings

 - Metropolitan ecology

 - Networked urbanism

 - New models of affordable housing

 - · Open-ended buildings

 - Playgrounds and public space

-- Public and private space
+- · Public and private space

 - Refugee resettlement

 - Reusing and adapting existing structures

 - The future of housing

 - Water scarcity

 - Work environments

-"Highways Revisited" invited students from all departments to work alongside community leaders in a number of cities across the U.S. to reimagine Interstate rights-of-way.
+"Highways Revisited" taught by Dan D'Oca MUP '02, invited students from all departments to work alongside community leaders in a number of cities across the U.S. to reimagine Interstate rights-ofway.

-"When I returned to the GSD from my trip to Arles, France, I was inspired by the idea of how we could design spaces for the urban realm that would, through the medium of landscape, provide us with a marker of time and remind us of how design shapes the choreography, movement, and flow of both human and non-human actors."
+When I returned to the GSD from my trip to Arles, France in 2019, I was inspired by the idea of how we could design spaces for the urban realm that would, through the medium of landscape, provide us with a marker of time and remind us of how design shapes the choreography, movement, and flow of both human and non-human actors.

-Sean Chiao MAUD '88 met with students during the studio trip for "Manila: Future Habitations," which focused on the design of human settlements, new types of dwellings, the connective tissue and common ground of cities, and the challenge of designing for the human condition against future tensions in three strategic areas within or adjacent to Manila's historic core.
+Sean Chiao MAUD '88 met with students during the studio trip for "Manila: Future Habitations," taught by Rok Oman, David Rubin MLA '90, and Spela Videcnik, which focused on the design of human settlements, new types of dwellings, the connective tissue and common ground of cities, and the challenge of designing for the human condition against future tensions in three strategic areas within or adjacent to Manila's historic core.

-"Our collaboration during the China and Jakarta studios has allowed students and faculty the opportunity to build stronger knowledge about global trends, especially the growth of urbanization in the developing world, and forge community partnerships while working in concert with the local community.
-Throughout the process, AECOM has been inspired by the GSD students resulting in a rise in innovation during our day-to day-practice."
+Our collaboration during the China and Jakarta studios has allowed students and faculty the opportunity to build stronger knowledge about global trends, especially the growth of urbanization in the developing world, and forge community partnerships while working in concert with the local community.
+Throughout the process, AECOM has been inspired by the GSD students resulting in a rise in innovation during our day-to day-practice.